M-o-a-T/moat/USAGE.rst

 The number of transitions of a wire on the controller is mirrored to some DistKV entry.

-* dest: the path to store the counter at.
+* dest: the path to save the counter to.

 * count: Flag whether to count L>H transitions (True), H>L (False) or both (None).